oughtinc/primer/chapters/long-texts/answering-given-paragraphs.md

 def make_classification_prompt(paragraph: Paragraph, question: str) -> str:
+    return F(
-    return f"""Here is a paragraph from a research paper: "{paragraph}"
+        f"""Here is a paragraph from a research paper: "{paragraph}"

 Question: Does this paragraph answer the question '{question}'?
 Say Yes or No.
 Answer:"""
+    )

 async def classify_paragraph(paragraph: Paragraph, question: str) -> float: